 KIM: Oh gosh!
 It’s a hard question because I think that my spirit team has been trying to get through to me for decades.
 Decades they tried!
 I think meditation was probably the biggest thing that helped me connect, and I didn’t want to do it.
 I always found it so funny.
 It took me years to meditate.
 I didn’t want to do it.
 It sounded really boring.
 I just didn’t have any interest in doing it, but I met Abraham Hicks, and I learned that Esther Hicks met Abraham through meditation.
 It was a very deliberate thing that she did.
 She didn’t know what she was doing.
 That really intrigued me.

 Once that started, I just started listening to those niggles.
 The niggle to meditate, it kept coming up – every book that I would read.
 I didn’t want to do it.
 Then when I got the Abraham Hicks book, it was in there, again, but there were all these other processes in there that you could do.
 She had like 20 different things that you could do to align with Source Energy.
 I did all of them but that, meditate.
 I didn’t want to do it.
 Then finally after a while, I just started to do it.
-I think the more aligned that you become, the more you can recognise those little nigglings in your mind, which is intuition.
+I think the more aligned that you become, the more you can recognize those little nigglings in your mind, which is intuition.

-BRIGIT: Tell me a bit more about meditation for you, because I know meditation can come in so many different forms, whether it’s a guided visualisation or you’re sitting there thinking of nothing.
+BRIGIT: Tell me a bit more about meditation for you, because I know meditation can come in so many different forms, whether it’s a guided visualization or you’re sitting there thinking of nothing.
 What’s your version of meditation?

 KIM: I love these questions because, first of all, it’s such a great question.
 Meditation, in any form, will work.
 That’s the best thing about it.
 It’s kind of like Tarot—you can’t get it wrong.
 It’s open to do what you want.
 The best thing that I can tell you is, or this is what I do, I do at least 20 minutes, five days a week.
 Now, it can be a guided meditation, it could be just quieting my mind, it could be yoga, but it needs to be one of those.
 That’s it!
 Here’s another thing about meditating, I don’t overthink it.
 I don’t overdo it, or I’ll never get it done.
 I just put my cup of coffee down and meditate.
 I don’t go in a special place.
 My husband comes in and out of the room.
 Just make it easy for yourself.